-- SPECIAL PROSECUTORS - 255 cases from 52 counties assigned to Special Prosecutors during 2020 - Estimated savings to the counties during 2020 of \$504,900.00 - 6,711 cases assigned to Special Prosecutors on behalf of all 55 counties since creation of Institute - Since the creation of the Institute, counties have realized an estimated savings of \$13,287,780.00 - TRAINING Despite the restraints of Covid-19 transmission restriction measures; - The Institute provided 2 Regular Training Courses during 2020 reaching a total of 199 prosecutors. - The Institute provided Specialized Training Courses for prosecutors and first responders to child abuse situations - A Forensic Interviewing of Children Finding Words/ChildFirst courses are 5 day national programs for the frontline child abuse professional. - The Institute's TSRP presented on Prosecuting Drugged Drivers. - Estimated Savings on prosecutor training of \$61,690.00 during 2020 - Other Prosecution-Related Training - 108 Victim Advocates trained - Over 179 Law Enforcement Personnel trained - These trainings are crucial for successful administration of justice and the Institute charged no fees were charged for the instruction or materials from most of the training dates in 2020 - PUBLICATIONS Updates on legislation, court cases, court rules, policies and procedures, and new practices are essential information and are provided in summary form at each Summer Prosecutors Meeting. - TECHNOLOGY IN THE COURTROOM - Provided technical equipment and assistance to county prosecutors for presentation use in prosecution related activities at an estimated savings of \$856,585.00 since the beginning of the Institute.
-Technical support, including legal, yielded another \$116,675.00 in county savings for the year. - EXPERT WITNESSES - Assisted local prosecutors with information concerning various experts - LEGAL RESEARCH AND TECHNICAL ADVICE - Provided frequent legal research on a variety of issues facing local prosecutors
+- SPECIAL PROSECUTORS - 444 cases from 52 counties assigned to Special Prosecutors during 2021 - Estimated savings to the counties during 2021 of \$879,120.00 - 7,155 cases assigned to Special Prosecutors on behalf of all 55 counties since creation of Institute - Since the creation of the Institute, counties have realized an estimated savings of \$14,166,900.00 - TRAINING Despite the ongoing pandemic interference; - The Institute provided 2 Regular Training Courses during 2021 reaching a total of 320 prosecutors. - The Institute provided Specialized Training Courses for prosecutors and first responders to child abuse situations - A Forensic Interviewing of Children Finding Words/ChildFirst courses are 5 day national programs for the frontline child abuse professional. - The Institute's VAWRP presented on Violence Against Women Topics. - The Institute's TSRP presented on Prosecuting Drugged Drivers. - Estimated Savings on regular prosecutor training alone of \$80,080.00 during 2021 - Other Prosecution-Related Training - 55 Prosecutor based Key Personnel and Victim Advocates trained - Over 519 Law Enforcement Personnel trained - Many other disciplines within the Criminal Justice System were trained during 2021 (see section B4 below).
+These trainings are crucial for successful administration of justice and the Institute charged no fees for the instruction or materials from most of the training dates in 2021 - PUBLICATIONS Updates on legislation, court cases, court rules, policies and procedures, and new practices are essential information and are provided in summary form at each Summer Prosecutors Meeting. - TECHNOLOGY: IN AND OUT OF THE COURTROOM - Provided technical equipment and assistance to county prosecutors for prosecution related activities.
+More importantly, technical support, including legal, yielded another \$116,500.00 in county savings for the year. - EXPERT WITNESSES - Assisted local prosecutors with information concerning various experts - LEGAL RESEARCH AND TECHNICAL ADVICE - Provided frequent legal research on a variety of issues facing local prosecutors

 - VIOLENCE AGAINST WOMEN RESOURCE PROSECUTOR

 - Provided resources and assistance to local prosecutors in area of crimes of violence against women

 - TRAFFIC SAFETY RESOURCE PROSECUTOR

 - Provided resources and assistance to local prosecutors in area of serious traffic offenses and traffic safety

 - CASE-MANAGEMENT DATABASE ADMINISTRATION

 - Prosecutor Dialog state-wide system for data collection and docket control

 - INTERNET WEB PAGE

-- Internet access for information to prosecutors
+- o Internet access for information to prosecutors

 - TECHNICAL SUPPORT SERVICES

 - Technical support to local prosecutors

 - FORENSIC MEDICAL EXAMINATION FUND

 - Administration of the fund, providing partial reimbursement for costs associated with sexual assault victim medical examinations

 - SEXUAL ASSAULT NURSE EXAMINERS TRAINING

 - Facilitation of training of Sexual Assault Nurse Examiners